-The Harbormaster Supervisor's work schedule (hours of work and days of work) will be Monday - Friday 0730 1530.
+The Harbormaster Supervisor's work schedule (hours of work and days of work) will be Monday - Friday 0730 to 1530 hours.
 The District has the discretion to change or modify the work schedule (hours of work and/or days of work) to meet operational needs.
+The

-The Harbormaster Supervisor is entitled to two fifteen-minute rest periods and one thirty-minute paid meal period each workday as scheduled by the Chief Operating Officer.
+Harbormaster Supervisor is entitled to two 15-minute rest periods and one 30-minute paid meal period each workday as scheduled by the Chief Operating Officer.